letstatt/stress/README.md

 Check my_solution_14-02-47.txt
 ```
 In addition to test input, it also stores the verdict received,
-how long your solution has been working, how many memory it has
+how long your solution has been working, how much memory it has
 used and tries to predict the reason of `Runtime error`.

 There is an example of log file: